linode/apl-docs/docs/for-devs/console/services.md

 | > Select existing secret name    | [non AWS] Provide a TLS secret name previously created under `Secrets`.
 Override to select name of secret not known here  |
 | HTTP Response Headers            | HTTP Response headers that will be set on the exposed service                                                             |

+## Configure CNAME

+### With TLS Termination at the NGINX Controller

+Follow the steps below to set up a CNAME when the TLS termination happens on the NGINX controller.

+1. Configure a CNAME entry with your domain name provider.
+2. Generate or copy your domain certificates and store them as a TLS secret in your team's namespace.
+3. Go to the service configuration section in the Otomi Console.
+4. Create a new service by selecting the k8s service and port that you want to expose.
+5. Check the "Use CNAME" checkbox.
+Two text boxes will appear: "domain" and "tlsSecretName".
+6. Fill in both text boxes accordingly.
+Example: domain=`demo.example.com`, tlsSecretName=`mycnamecert`.
+7. Click on the "Submit" button, followed by the "Deploy" button.

+### With TLS Termination at the Application (Pod) Level

+Follow the steps below to set up a CNAME when the TLS termination happens on the application (pod) running on the cluster.
+It is expected that the certificates are already embedded or mounted in the application/pod.

+1. Configure a CNAME entry with your domain name provider.
+2. Go to the service configuration section in the Otomi Console.
+3. Create a new service by selecting the k8s service and port that you want to expose.
+3. Check the "TLS Passthrough" checkbox.
+4. Check the "Use CNAME" checkbox.
+Fill the domain field(leave the tlsSecretName field empty).
+5. Provide your cname domain in the text box.
+6. Click on the "Submit" button, followed by the "Deploy" button.

 ## Configure network policies

 ### Ingress traffic inside the cluster